Ryan Sullivan: International

 Sullivan qualified for the 1995 and 1996 Under-21 World Championships.
-He finished third in 1995 at the Kaanaa Speedway Stadium in Tampere, Finland (won by Jason Crump).
-Sullivan finished in a 4-way tie on 12 points and defeated Tomáš Topinka (Poland), Kai Laukkanen (Finland) and Ben Howe (England) in a runoff to claim third place.
-In his final shot at winning the title before turning 22, he improved to second in 1996 behind Poland's Piotr Protasiewicz (who scored a 15-point maximum) at the Speedwaybahn in Olching, Germany.
-Sullivan defeated Danish rider Jesper B. Jensen in a runoff to finish second in 1996 after both finished the meeting on 11 points.
+He finished third in 1995 at the Kaanaa Speedway Stadium in Tampere, Finland, finishing in a 4-way tie on 12 points before winning the runoff for third place.
+In his final shot at winning the title before turning 22, he improved to second in 1996 behind Poland's Piotr Protasiewicz, at the Speedwaybahn in Olching, Germany.

-Sullivan's first big international career win came when he defeated triple-Australian Champion Leigh Adams in a runoff to win the 1995 Overseas Final in Coventry, England.
+Sullivan's first major international career win came when he defeated Leigh Adams in a runoff to win the 1995 Overseas Final in Coventry, England.
 Sullivan became the first Australian winner of the Overseas Final which had been in place since 1981.
 In 1997, Sullivan became the first Australian to win the Intercontinental Final when he led home an Aussie 1-2-3 (with Jason Crump and Craig Boyce) in Västervik, Sweden.

 In both 1997 and 2003, Sullivan won the prestigious Golden Helmet of Pardubice at the Svítkov Stadion in the Czech Republic, his 1997 title being the first for any Australian rider.

 In 1999, Sullivan was part of the Australian team that took out the Speedway World Team Cup, Australia's first WTC win since 1976.
 He was also a member of the team when Australia won the Speedway World Cup in 2001 and 2002.
 He finished second in the SWC in 2003, third in 2007 and fourth in both 2006 and 2008.

 Sullivan's last major win came in 2009 at the Alfred Smoczyk Memorial in Leszno, Poland.